 - Sixty-two percent of voters oppose laws that allow doctor or nurses to refuse to provide a woman with information or referrals about abortion because of religious or moral beliefs.

-The survey also showed that voters are willing to hold their representatives in Congress accountable and are more likely to support them for voting against a religious exemption law.
+The survey also showed that voters are willing to hold their representatives in Congress accountable and are more likely to support them for voting against a refusal of care law.